Tech-Emiretus/gideonappoh.dev/src/blog/why-you-dont-need-repository-pattern-in-laravel.md

 }
 ```

-**Step 4:** How do we resolve which repository to use?
-Let's say hypothetically, we need the Elasticsearch implementation when it's set directly in the `Context` otherwise always return the MySQL implementation.
+**Step 4:** Resolve the appropriate repository in the service provider.

 ```php
 namespace App\Providers;